June 27 — July 19, 2025

 Pack up, sort souvenirs, eat well.
 The end is near.

 Bus Puno to Juliaca (1hr).
 Fly to Lima (1.5hrs).
 Arrive Lima afternoon.
 Sleep near the airport.
 Wind-down day.
 Pack, sort souvenirs, eat well.
-Reflect on the fact that you've just had the most legendary 18 days of your entire lives.
-This trip has been absolutely f*cking incredible.
+Reflect on the fact that you've just had the most legendary trip of your entire lives.
+This has been absolutely f*cking incredible.

 Exhausted.
 Sunburned.
 Already planning the next one.